MarcNickl/REV_Light_Meter/README.md

 # Light Meter
-A semi Digital Light Meter (at the moment)
+A Digital light meter using Relative EV

 # Goals
 To create a null/zero pointer measurement light meter.